superbrothers/kubernetes-docs/docs/admin/kubeadm_upgrade_node_phase_control-plane.md

 ```
       --certificate-renewal   Perform the renewal of certificates used by component changed during upgrades. (default true)
+      --config string         Path to a kubeadm configuration file.
       --dry-run               Do not change any state, just output the actions that would be performed.
       --etcd-upgrade          Perform the upgrade of etcd. (default true)
   -h, --help                  help for control-plane